-In 2018, there were more than 47 damages per work day to Canadian underground infrastructure.
-According to the Canadian Common Ground Alliance (CCGA), this is a 2.6 per cent increase from the previous year.
-Facilities impacted include electric, natural gas, and telecommunications – the most common reason cited for this damage was due to improper excavation.
+In 2020, there were more than 45 damages per work day to Canadian underground infrastructure.
+According to the Canadian Common Ground Alliance (CCGA), the facilities impacted include natural gas and telecommunications, which make up 83.4 per cent of all damages.
+The most common reason cited for this damage was due to improper excavation.

 Before you dig